Lincoln-Environmental/komanawa-nz-depth-to-water/docs_build/supporting_docs/Technial_note.rst

     - GWL data, alongside metadata, were ingested from two primary sources: direct council submissions and the Tethys platform, accessed via a Python API call.
     - Preliminary cleaning involved standardising data formats, renaming columns for consistency, and excising superfluous columns.
 - Data Standardisation and Transformation
     - The data was processed to ensure the presence of both depth-to-water and elevation measurements.
-In instances where elevation data was absent, LiDAR data was utilised to ascertain site elevation.
+In instances where elevation data was absent, LiDAR data (Sourced from the LINZ Data Service and licensed for reuse under the CC BY 4.0 licence) was utilised to ascertain site elevation.
-    - Anomalies such as negative values or readings beyond expected ranges were meticulously examined and rectified.
-Erroneous NaN values were also purged from the dataset.
+    - Anomalies such as negative values or readings beyond expected ranges were examined and rectified.
+Erroneous not an number (NaN) values were also purged from the dataset.
     - All spatial data were transformed into the NZGD 2000 Transverse Mercator projection and NZVD2016 vertical datum.
     - The data was resampled to a consistent temporal resolution, ergo standardised to daily intervals.
     - The data was checked for any duplicates and these were removed.